Zomato/mcp-server-manifest/README.md

 An mcp server for your food ordering needs.

+Disclaimer : This is only for testing purposes and Zomato disclaims any and all liabilities that may arise due to erroneous / non-functionality of the MCP integration.

 ## Supported Features

 - 🔎 **Restaurant Discovery** - Find nearby restaurants based on your location and preferences.